H-LSAMP Scholars Program

 National Science Foundation logo

 The National Science Foundation (NSF) supports curiosity-driven, transformative science.
-And we do this in an inclusive environment that supports women and men at the beginning of their careers, especially with LSAMP and our Graduate Research Fellowships Program.
-Both of these programs have provided mechanisms for increasing the participation of women, minorities, persons with disabilities, and veterans in science and engineering.
+And we do this in an environment that supports women and men at the beginning of their careers, especially with LSAMP and our Graduate Research Fellowships Program.

 It is widely recognized that STEM fields are the primary drivers of American competitiveness in an increasingly global economy.
 Research shows that more than half of U.S. economic growth over the last 50 years has resulted from improved productivity brought about by STEM-led innovations.